 A very difficult question to answer is, "How much does a biogas digester cost?"

-First of all, there is much more involved than just a digester.
-There are also gas storage tanks, ponds, engines, generators, pipes, valves, tools, and so on.
-Then there are questions such as which building materials are going to be used and what are local labor costs?
-One thing is for sure, once a biogas system is built, the major expenses are finished.
+- First of all, there is much more involved than Just a digester.
+There are also gas storage tanks, ponds, engines, generators, pipes, valves, tools, and so on. - Then there are questions such as which building materials are going to be used and what are local labor costs? - One thing is for sure, once a biogas system is built, the major expenses are finished.
 Each year after construction, the costs of producing fuel and fertilizer (as a percentage of investment), should go down.
 Commercial fuel and fertilizer prices will without a doubt go up.

-The following cost information comes, in part, from an article on biogas in the October 1980 issue of "VITA NEWS."
+The following cost information comes, in part, from an article on biogas in the October, 1980, issue of "VITA NEWS."

-Cost estimates for biogas systems vary widely depending on design, size, location, building materials, labor costs and the method used to figure the costs.
-The Chinese claim to be able to build their underground digester for less than \$US 100.
-But, this estimate has been challenged for not including true labor and material costs.
+Cost estimates for biogas systems vary widely depending on design, size, location, building materials, labor costs, and the method used to figure the costs.
+The Chinese claim to be able to build their underground digester for less than US\$ 100.
+However, this estimate has been challenged for not including true labor and material costs.
 Another problem with the Chinese digester is that it produces very little biogas.
-In China they are producing biogas at the rate of 0.2 to 0.3 cubic meters of gas per cubic meter of digester space per day during the summer and $\frac{1}{4}$ of that rate during the winter.
-The design suggested in this book can produce 4 to 10 times as much gas per day than the Chinese design can in the summer.
+In China they are producing biogas at the rate of 0.2 to 0.3 cubic meters (per cubic meter of digester space per 24 hours) and one fourth that rate during the winter.

+The design suggested in this book can produce four to ten times as much gas per day than the Chinese design can in the summer.
 One reason the Indian digester design has not become more popular in India and elsewhere is its high initial capital costs when compared with the value of its products.
-A single family unit costs \$US 375.
+A single family unit costs US\$ 375.
 Although this is several times the average annual individual income in rural areas, the Indian digester is promoted as a family investment, not a business investment.
-Another fact to think about is that many if not most of the Chinese and Indian model digesters that have been built, have also been abandoned.
+Another fact to think about is that many, maybe even most, of the Chinese and Indian model digesters that have been built around the world have also been abandoned.

 The high price of biogas systems has increased interest in building and using biogas systems on a business and cooperative scale, instead of on a single family scale.
-That business or cooperative could be a group of relatives, neighbors or friends, or it could be a restaurant, market place, hospital, mill, fish farm or even a whole village.
+That business or cooperative could be a group of relatives, neighbors, or friends, or it could be a restaurant, market place, hospital, fish farm, or even a whole village.

 There are at least six steps to making a cooperative or business biogas system profitable.
-The system must: 1. include fish ponds and/or other uses for the fertilizer that is produced, 2. be large enough to benefit from the addition of a stationary engine to the system, fueled by the biogas, and heating the digester with the excess engine heat, 3. consider making financial payments to the investors in the business or cooperative as an alternative to using the fuel and fertilizer as payments, 4. consider trading for or buying organic wastes for the digester, 5. consider building central piggeries, chicken coops and cattle stalls for animals owned by cooperative or business members and employees in order to collect as much organic waste as possible.
+The system must:

+- 1) include fish ponds and/or other uses for the fertilizer that is produced, - 2) be large enough to benefit from the addition of a stationary engine to the system, fueled by the biogas, and heating the digester with the excess engine heat, - 3) consider making financial payments to the investors in the business or cooperative as an alternative to using the fuel and fertilizer as payments, - 4) consider trading for or buying organic wastes for the digester, - 5) consider building central piggeries, chicken coops, and cattle stalls animals owned by cooperative members or business partners in order to collect as much organic waste as possible.